Tips for an Up at the 02 Walk

 One of our missions during our week in London was to view the city from the air as many different ways as possible.
-London is good for this; novel opportunities range from flying across The Thames in a cable car to circling above it in a giant Ferris Wheel.
-And coming soon, The Shard; whizzing you up above the capital in high speed lifts.
-But one of the most atmospheric experiences for the boys and I was climbing Up at The 02; a rooftop walk like no other…
+And it took us somewhere we didn’t expect; on an o2 roof walk.
+London is good for an impromptu family adventure; novel opportunities range from flying across The Thames in a cable car to circling above it in a giant Ferris Wheel and a rib ride of The Thames.
+But one of the most atmospheric experiences for the boys and I was climbing Up at The o2; a roof walk like no other…

 I can’t help bouncing.
 Even though I’ve been told not to.
 It’s hard when you’re on a giant trampoline, suspended high above the financial district of London.
 I can’t see my kids as they’re way ahead, but if I’m flouting the bouncing rule, then they are surely in danger of pinging themselves into Canary Wharf?